birukshegute/Google_cybersecurity_certificate/Course_4-Tools_of_the_Trade_Linux_and_SQL/Course_4_Portfolio_Project_2-Apply_filters_to_SQL_queries_completed.md

 ### 2. Retrieve Login Attempts on Specific Dates

 ![Query Screenshot: Specific Dates](Portfolio_project_2_screenshots/2.png)
-**Explanation:** Filters logins on May 8 and 9, 2022 using the `OR` operator—useful for event-driven investigations.
+**Explanation:** Filters logins on May 8 and 9, 2022 using the `OR` operator.
+These two days are of interest due to a suspected breach.
+The OR operator ensures both dates are checked.

 ---

 ### 3. Retrieve Login Attempts Outside of Mexico

-![Query Screenshot: Not Mexico](Portfolio_project_2_screenshots/3.png) **Explanation:** Uses `NOT LIKE '%MEX%'` to exclude logins originating from "MEX", helping spotlight foreign access.
+![Query Screenshot: Not Mexico](Portfolio_project_2_screenshots/3.png) **Explanation:** filters out all login attempts where the country column contains either "MEX" or "MEXICO".
+The NOT LIKE '%MEX%' ensures that any login from locations matching the pattern "MEX" is excluded, effectively showing only non-Mexico login attempts.

 ---

 ### 4. Retrieve Employees in Marketing in East Buildings

-![Query Screenshot: Marketing East](Portfolio_project_2_screenshots/4.png) **Explanation:** Filters employees in the Marketing department working in offices like “East-170” using `LIKE 'East%'`.
+![Query Screenshot: Marketing East](Portfolio_project_2_screenshots/4.png) **Explanation:** Filters employees in the Marketing department working in offices that start with "East", like “East-170” using `LIKE 'East%'`.

 ---